 Some modern European motorhomes make the most of the available space in a motorhome by having one double or two single fixed beds in the rear and the other bed is stowed away into the ceiling during the day at the push of a button.
 The top end models have even more space as both beds are tucked into the ceiling during the day, maximising your moving space when you need it.

-If you're traveling with a baby, this article covers some great tips on choosing a baby friendly motorhome.
+If you're travelling with a baby, this article covers some great tips on choosing a baby friendly motorhome.

 Many budget campervans don’t come with self-containment certification.
 Self-contained campervans are able to fully self-sufficient for up to three days.
 That means they can carry sufficient fresh water but also store the waste water, have an onboard toilet in a separate room, and a rubbish bin.
 While campervans which are not certified self contained tend to have much lower daily rental rates, they have a lot fewer options when it comes to finding a place to stay.
 Freedom camping on public land has become much more regulated in recent years and in most areas, there are few freedom camping sites where non-self-contained campervans are permitted.